kubecolor/kubecolor/README.md

 ## Author

-This project is a heavily modified version of the original KubeColor maintained at [https://github.com/hidetatz/kubecolor](https://github.com/hidetatz/kubecolor)
+This project is a heavily modified version of the original KubeColor, archived at [https://github.com/hidetatz/kubecolor](https://github.com/hidetatz/kubecolor)

 [@kubecolor](https://github.com/kubecolor)